Donearm/Ice-Up/README.md

 * We are informed that we should be using Appleton Estate Reserve Rum.
 Thanks, I will choose the Rum myself.
 * Lime juice should be fresh.
 Of course it should, it's obvious for a bartender.
 If you don't know why, you suck at bartending.
-* There's a list of flavours, which should immediately coming to mind of a professional bartender just by reading the list of ingredients.
+* There's a list of flavours, which should immediately come to mind of a professional bartender just by reading the list of ingredients.
 I don't need them listed.
 * There's a list of categories this cocktail purportedly falls into (_tropical_, _strength_, _difficulty_, _hours_ etc.).
 Nobody that is a professional needs all this.
 Besides, how is the Daiquiri of a "medium" difficulty?
 * Picture of the drink.
 No thanks, just tell me "Martini Glass, Dark Rum, Lime juice and Syrup" and I will instantly know that the final drink will be yellowish.
 I will provide with the style of garnish that I like too, no need to show me how you prefer.
 * A video, above the recipe, of the preparation.
 Seriously.
 In the time that it takes to watch it I can make a couple of Daiquiris.
 * Various links to methods, recipes and, God forbid, more videos on the sidebar.
 I just need to know how to make a Daiquiri, what's with the Boulevardier recipe?

 A lot of unnecessary text and media that distract you from what really matters: ingredients, glass, garnish and preparation.
 That's it.
+Another example:

 ![](screenshots/caipirinha-drinksmixer.jpg)